Seaman Squyres: Professional career

 Squyres played for the independent Battery A Gunners in 1932.

 Squyres played in four games, starting two, for the Cincinnati Reds of the National Football League in 1933, rushing 11 times for 22 yards while also completing two of nine passes for 15 yards and one interception.
 He wore jersey number 47 while with the Reds.
 He stood 6'2" and weighed 205 pounds.

 Personal life

-In May 1933, the The Austin American stated that Squyres was a "jack of all trades".
+In May 1933, The Austin American stated that Squyres was a "jack of all trades".
 In addition to football, he was a capable oilhand, public speaker, and bridge player.
 In 1939, he married Dorothy Gately in Chicago, Illinois.
 At the time of the wedding, Squyres had been living in Cucuta, Colombia, as an employee of the Shell Oil Company.
 It was reported that Gately and Squyres were planning on living together in Cucuta.
 Squyres died on November 30, 1979, in Fort Bend County, Texas.